meineerde/form_forms/README.md

 string which will be emitted as-is.
 The usual HTML escape rules apply, i.e. you have to use `html_save` correctly to avoid rendering unsafe data.

-Alternativly to a block, you can also set a static content by assigning it to the second argument.
+Alternatively to a block, you can also set a static content by assigning it to the second argument.
 This will only be set during form initialization and will not be evaluated during form rendering again.
 Use this to set value which are always static.